OneMeanDragon/thedragonking/BotNet/Botnet/readme.txt

 S->C 0x02: feild
 UInt32 responce_BOOL
-UInt32 Account_Flag (not seen in initial login process)
+UInt32 Account_Flag (only seen if your account flag changes, if this DWORD is not present your prev flag hasent changed values)

 ----------------------------------------------------------------------------------